Research table: Blood androgen levels and breast cancer risk

 See how this risk factor compares with other risk factors for breast cancer.

-Table note: Odds ratios above 1 indicate increased risk.
+Table notes: Odds ratios above 1 indicate increased risk.
 Odds ratios below 1 indicate decreased risk.

 Nested case-control studies